mauryashashish/Text-to-Speech-Conversion/README.md

 # Text-to-Speech-Conversion
-This repository contains a python code which converts the text from a PDF file into an mp3 audio file.
+This repository contains a python script which converts the text from a PDF file into an mp3 audio file.